PKliska/py-go/README.md

 # py-go
-Python implementation of Go game using TKinter
+Python implementation of Go game using pyglet